 Step 3: Mediation by the Dean

-The student will be informed what steps have been or will be taken to address the grievance, the outcome, the reasons for the decision, and further avenues for appeal.
+The student will be informed what steps have been or will be taken to address the grievance, the outcome, the reasons for the decision, and further avenues for appeal if applicable.

-Because the aim of local resolution and informal conciliation is responsiveness, complaints should be brought to the attention of the involved parties or their supervisors promptly, within ten days of the exciting cause.
-Note that formal complaints lodged through other offices have prescribed time periods.
+Because the aim of the IAS grievance policy is responsiveness, complaints should be brought to the attention of the involved parties or their supervisors promptly, and within ten days of the cause for complaint.
+Please note that formal complaints lodged through other offices have prescribed time periods.

-What other university resources may students, faculty, staff, and leadership enlist in hearing and resolving complaints?
+What other university resources may students, faculty, staff, and community members enlist for raising and resolving complaints?

 University policies that guide this IAS Grievance and Complaint Policy and Procedure